tytydraco/yessleep/out/My_daughter_says_there_is_a_man_in_the_mirror_I_accidentally_let_him_out_and_it_is_no_man.md

 “But Gallas said not to tell anyone about the countdown.”
 She stopped herself and looked scared at what she had just said and stopped talking.

 “Who is Gallas?
-Is he the mirror man?
+Is he the mirror man?"
 I asked her but she had resolved to stop talking.
-I asked again and she looked down at the flood but nodded her head.
+I asked again and she looked down at the floor but nodded her head.
 I gave up and handed her back the mirror.
 Whatever this game was really, I couldn't figure it out.

 That evening I stayed up after putting Cassie to bed and like clockwork I heard her leave her room and creep down the stairs.
 I saw her take the marker and she seemed to move in an odd almost hypnotic trance.
 She scrawled the markings on the hand mirror and then the wall mirror and when I stepped closer to see her and get her attention, I noticed to my horror her eyes were glazed over and she looked barely conscious.
 The marking looked like 2 narrow Y’s and I knew I had to do something.
 I grabbed Cassie's shoulders and gently shook her and she snapped out of the trance with a scream like she had just had a night terror.
 I hugged her and told her it was ok.
 She kept asking if it was time and if Gallas, the mirror man was there yet.
 After some fitful mumbling, she calmed down and I took her back upstairs and she even fell asleep in my arms on the way up the stairs.